clo4/nix-config/README.md

   Steel language server integration works.
 - Homebrew is installed automatically and managed declaratively with [nix-homebrew](https://github.com/zhaofengli/nix-homebrew)
-- Fish is not my login shell, but is `exec`'d by ZSH if the session is interactive.
-Further invocations of `zsh` will not become Fish.
-ZSH handles some environment setup (sourcing Home Manager's setup, etc.) then hands off execution to Fish which sets up everything I need interactively.
-If `fish` is not available, ZSH will be set up as a usable fallback.

 More of my tweaks will be documented in the future.